 Survivors born in the former Soviet Union are younger than survivors born in Eastern and Western Europe.
-Of those born in the FSU, 81% of women and 83% of men are aged 77 to 90 years old, compared to 67% and 72% born in Eastern Europe, and 70% and 76% born in Western Europe.
-Those born in North Africa are also disproportionately younger, with 84% of women and 86% of men aged 77 to 90 years old.
+Of those born in the FSU, 79% of women and 82% of men are aged 78 to 90 years old, compared to 67% and 72% born in Eastern Europe, and 67% and 74% born in Western Europe.
+Those born in North Africa are also disproportionately younger, with 83% of women and 85% of men aged 78 to 90 years old.

 The majority of those born in the former Soviet Union currently reside outside of the FSU.
-Most reside in Israel (37%), followed by North America (24%) and Western Europe (11%) (see Table 5A).
+Most reside in Israel (38%), followed by North America (26%) and Western Europe (10%) (see Table 5A).
 Of those who currently reside in the FSU, nearly all (99.7%) were born in the FSU (see Table 5B).
-Seventy-three percent (73%) of survivors in North America were born in the FSU, as were 43% of survivors in Israel.
-Survivors currently residing in the FSU tend to be in the greatest need, with weaker social safety nets.
-Those who were born in the FSU
+Seventy-four percent (74%) of survivors in North America were born in the FSU, as were 41% of survivors in Israel.
+Survivors currently living in the FSU often face the greatest need due to weaker social safety nets.
+Even those who were born in the FSU and later migrated to countries with stronger support systems frequently remain among the most vulnerable, struggling with poverty and high levels of need.